registerreg/rust-programming-discussion-group/Chapters/Ch3/outline.md

 # Ch3 Common Programming Concepts

+! code examples taken verbatim from https://doc.rust-lang.org/book and notes more or less a paraphrase of the text

 covers concepts familiar to every programming language and how they work in Rust. topics:
 * variables
 * basic types